 Several tick-borne diseases can cause generalized neuromuscular weakness that may first be apparent in the hind limbs.
 Tell your veterinarian if you have seen ticks on your dog.

-Metabolic Causes of Hind-Leg Weakness
+Metabolic Causes of Hind-Leg Weakness in Dogs

 Low blood sugar (hypoglycemia), low red blood cells (anemia), and low potassium (hypokalemia) are all examples of metabolic disorders that can result in hind-limb weakness.
 These are easily diagnosed with blood tests.
 Finding their underlying causes, which requires further diagnostic testing, is important for resolving these issues.